mv /usr/lib/surfraw/wikipedia /usr/lib/surfraw/w

 You can download them, make sure they can be executed by anyone (-rwxr-xr-x usually), move them into /usr/lib/surfraw and you'll be all set.
 If you're having trouble getting a new elvis to work, delete the nonfunctional elvis from /usr/lib/surfraw before trying again.
 The easiest way to circumvent problems is to copy a functioning elvis, rename it to what you like, clear its contents, and then paste in the text for the new elvis.
 This way you won't have to fiddle around with permissions.

-Now, surfraw is a time-saver, but there's room for improvement.
+While surfraw is a time-saver out of the box, there's room for improvement.
 I don't want to type "wikipedia" or "duckduckgo" every time I search those websites, and if you don't either I recommend changing the names of your oft-used elvis, like so:

 # mv /usr/lib/surfraw/wikipedia /usr/lib/surfraw/w